RainbowJM/real-time-web/README.md

 - [X] User can see the current score of the users
 - [X] Chats are saved
 - [X] User can see the time when the message was send
-- [] User can see when someone join the room
-- [] User can see when someone leaves the room

 #### Should have
 - [ ] Instruction when join the room how the game works
 - [X] Works on Ipad
-- [ ] Works on mobile
+- [X] Works on mobile
 - [X] Offline mode
 - [ ] User can see the words he/she has guessed
 - [ ] Security
 - [ ] Loading state
+- [ ] User can see when someone join the room
+- [ ] User can see when someone leaves the room

 #### Could have
 - [ ] The application has rooms